mubaraqwahab/tasks/resources/views/about.md

 ---

-I started this to explore building a minimal, production-worthy full-stack app.
+I started this to explore building a minimal production-worthy full-stack app.
 By "production-worthy", I mean (1) an app that implements relevant business logic (such as managing tasks) as well as necessary peripheral concerns (such as transactional emails), (2) an app that is resilient to exceptions, and (3) an app with a reliable, scalable architecture.

 The last time I tried building a similar app, I naively used a very low-level framework ([Express](https://expressjs.com/)) and had to manually set up authentication, session management, emails, input validation and security measures among other backend concerns, which I knew little about.
 As a result, the app was very fragile and the codebase untidy.